alexabate/alexabate.github.io/_posts/2016-10-03-market-insight.md

 ![maps]({{ BASE_PATH }}/images/boommills.png)

 The Baby Boomers are mostly clustered around the east side of the park, and the Millennials tend to be more downtown/lower Manhattan.
-We can also compare the distribution of restaurant types in both neighborhoods:
+We can also compare the distribution of restaurant categories in both neighborhoods:

 ![maps]({{ BASE_PATH }}/images/restos.png)

+The black outline bars show the baseline distribution of restaurant categories over all of Manhattan (and so are identical in left and right plots).
+The pink bars show the distribution of the restaurant categories in each type of neighborhood (left Baby Boom, right Millennial).
+Many things make intuitive sense, e.g. the excess of bars in the Millennial neighborhoods and the corresponding decrement in Baby Boomer neighborhoods.
+In particular we notice an excess of "fancy" restaurants in Baby Boomer neightborhoods coupled with a decrement of Mexican restaurants: perhaps an untapped market in these neighborhoods could be an upscale Mexican restaurant?